IgniteUI/igniteui-docfx/en/components/pie-chart.md

 The events that end in “Changing” are cancelable events which means you can stop the selection of a slice by setting the event argument property `Cancel` to true.
 When set to true the associated property will not update and the slice will not become selected.
 This is useful for scenarios where you want to keep users from being able to select certain slices based on the data inside it.

-For scenarios where you click on the Others slice, the pie chart will return an object called `pieSliceOthersContext`.
+For scenarios where you click on the Others slice, the pie chart will return an object called [`IgxPieSliceOthersContext`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxpiesliceotherscontext.html).
 This object contains a list of the data items contained within the Others slice.

 ```html
 <igx-pie-chart [dataSource]="data"